WinSSHTerm/LaunchTools/README.md

 ### Hello World Example

-This Launch Tool will simply output "Hello World" and then finish.
-It will open in Debug Mode.
+This Launch Tool will output "Hello World" and provide the current date as a return value.
+It will open in Debug Mode to show the content of the different variables.
 You can use this as a base for your own Launch Tool.
 To run it, save the xml code to a file e.g. `hello_world.xml`, configure its path in the connection settings of WinSSHTerm (**Connection → L-Tool File**) and open the connection.

 ```
 <?xml version="1.0" encoding="utf-8"?>